Wednesday, July 1, 2015

 Coal Mine # 5

-As we were getting off the bus we saw several carriages, a huge barn with two beautiful horses, in the background we could hear a peacock.
-We all walked inside to the kitchen which had a large fireplace, chandlers in every room downstairs.
+As we were getting off the bus, we saw several carriages, a massive barn with two beautiful horses.
+In the background, we could hear a peacock.
+We all walked inside to the kitchen, which had a large fireplace, chandeliers in every room downstairs.
 We saw the green bathroom, Loretta's collections inside a cabinet built by her husband, her many albums that were hanging in the hallway and all along the stairway.

 We saw her bedroom, and the room with her family pictures, we were not taken upstairs.